sveltejs/svelte/site/content/tutorial/15-context/01-context-api/text.md

 });
 ```

 The context object can be anything you like.
-Like [lifecycle functions](tutorial/onmount), `setContext` and `getContext` must be called during component initialisation; since `map` isn't created until the component has mounted, our context object contains a `getMap` function rather than `map` itself.
+Like [lifecycle functions](tutorial/onmount), `setContext` and `getContext` must be called during component initialisation.
+Calling it afterwards - for example inside `onMount` - will throw an error.
+In this example, since `map` isn't created until the component has mounted, our context object contains a `getMap` function rather than `map` itself.

 On the other side of the equation, in `MapMarker.svelte`, we can now get a reference to the Mapbox instance: